mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

 permalink: /statistical-tests-ordinal/
 ---

+This tutorial is one in a series of four.
+The goal of this tutorial series is to show you how to choose your test and how to apply and interpret them.
+This third part shows you how to apply and interpret the tests for ordinal and interval variables.
+[This link](/statistical-tests/) will get you back to the first part of the series.

+* An **ordinal** variable contains values that can be ordered like ranks and scores.
+You can say that one value higher than the other, but you can't say one value is 2 times more important.
+An example of this is army ranks: a General is higher in rank than a Major, but you can't say a General outranks a Major 2 times.
+* A **interval** variable has values that are ordered, and the difference between has meaning, but there is no absolute 0 point, which makes it difficult to interpret differences in terms of absolute magnitude.
+Money value is an example of an interval level variable, which may sound a bit counterintuitive.
+Money can take negative values, which makes it impossible to say that someone with 1 million Euros on his bank account has twice as much money as someone that has 1 million Euros in debt.
+The [Big Mac Index](https://en.wikipedia.org/wiki/Big_Mac_Index) is another case in point.

 ## Descriptive

 Sometimes you just want to describe one variable.
 Although these types of descriptions don't need statistical tests, I'll describe them here since they should be a part of interpreting the statistical test results.
 Statistical tests say whether they change, but descriptions on distibutions tell you in what direction they change.